JohnGu9/web-ssh-tool/README.md

 npm i
 ```

-Put your key and cert in rust/src/tls (Do not share the bin to unknown device).
+Put your key and cert in rust/src/tls (Do not share the bin to untrust device).
 Or generate manually:

 ```console